struct/isoalloc/README.md

 * The state of all zones can be verified at any anytime using `iso_verify_zones` or `iso_verify_zone(zone)`
 * A reused chunk will always have its canary checked before its returned by `iso_alloc`
 * A chunk can be permanently free'd with a call to `iso_free_permanently`
-* All user chunk contents are cleared when passed to `iso_free` with the constant 0xDE
+* If SANITIZE_CHUNKS All user chunk contents are cleared when passed to `iso_free` with the constant 0xDE
 * When freeing a chunk the canary in adjacent chunks above/below are verified
 * Some important zone metadata pointers are masked inbetween `iso_alloc` and `iso_free` operations
 * Passing a pointer to `iso_free` that was not allocated with `iso_alloc` will abort